robvanson/akouste/README.md

 - A table listing which stimuli should be presented at each turn
 - An experiment web page that presents the stimuli to the listeners and collects their responses

 To create a listening experiment, access to [*akousteCreate.html*](./akousteCreate.html) is needed.
 This access does not have to be local, the [*akoúste* github pages](./) will do.
-For a real experiment, stimulus audio files are required, preferably in a local folder.
+For a real experiment, stimulus media files are required, preferably in a local folder.
 The stimulus files can be accessed locally, or remotely over https.
-Any audio format that can be played by the web browsers of choice can be used.
+Any audio or video format that can be played by the web browsers of choice can be used.

 For stimulus lists, *akousteCreate* will read .csv tables (comma-separated-values) as can be derived from most spreadsheet, database, or statistics applications.
 Columns in these tables should have names in a header row.
 The table should contain columns that contain the names of the stimulus files.
 The tables can store any other information that is convenient in other columns.
 It is OK if there is only a single column with stimulus file names.
-The path or URL to the folder that contains the audio stimulus files can be supplied separately, so it is not necessary to write out the path to each individual stimulus.
+The path or URL to the folder that contains the stimulus files can be supplied separately, so it is not necessary to write out the path to each individual stimulus.

 The visual layout and text of the web page that presents the experiment is written in an easy to use Markdown format in an edit frame in *akousteCreate.html*.
 The web version is visible in another frame on the same page.
 The full page can be tested in a functional popup window (**Show Page**).
-As most, if not all, browsers block access to local files on the user's computer from an in-browser generated web page, it is not possible to test local audio in the popup window.
+As most, if not all, browsers block access to local files on the user's computer from an in-browser generated web page, it is not possible to test local audio or video in the popup window.

 In our demonstrations, we use web URLs to demonstrate the full functionality.
-But when designing and testing an experiment using local audio files, the experiment page should be saved to the local drive (**Save Experiment...**) after setting the (relative) path to the audio folder, and opened from there.
+But when designing and testing an experiment using local stimulus files, the experiment page should be saved to the local drive (**Save Experiment...**) after setting the (relative) path to the stimulus folder, and opened from there.
 It is a good idea to save the markdown of an experiment too, using **Save MD...**, as it will be needed to debug or adapt the experiment.

-Examples (random audio examples courtesy of [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page)):
+Examples (random audio and video examples courtesy of [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page)):

 - [AB comparison](./akousteCreate.html?ExperimentAcronym=ABexample)